alexharri/website/posts/clipboard.md

 //=> "e.isTrusted is false"
 ```

-Let's take a look at clipboard events and see whether they allow us to write arbitrary data types to the clipboard.
+Let's look at the clipboard events and see whether they allow us to write arbitrary data types to the clipboard.

 ## The Clipboard Events API

-A `ClipboardEvent` is dispatch for copy, cut, and paste events, and it contains a `clipboardData` property of type `DataTransfer`.
+A `ClipboardEvent` is dispatched for copy, cut, and paste events, and it contains a `clipboardData` property of type `DataTransfer`.
 The `DataTransfer` object is used by the Clipboard Events API to hold multiple representations of data.

 Writing to the clipboard in a `copy` event is very straightforward: